ElizabethTeena/Class_PerScholas/README.md

 The application  have a command-line interface menu that allows the user to select one option as below.
 Once that menu function is completed, the program must return to the main menu.
-For each menu option, you are allowed (and even recommended, if needed) to have multiple steps to complete the tasks.

 Student Menu: